 Digital Fabrication request form

-How to prepare your files for laser cutting
+How to prepare your files when submitting for laser cutting

 Submit all work as a PDF file.
 Your files should be scaled to the correct size before printing.